 The CIDR block specified by Pod CIDR Block cannot overlap with that of the VPC or those of the existing clusters in the VPC.
 The CIDR block cannot be modified after the cluster is created.
-In addition, the Service CIDR block cannot overlap with the pod CIDR block.
+The Service CIDR block cannot overlap with the pod CIDR block.
 For more information about how to plan CIDR blocks for an ACK cluster, see Plan CIDR blocks for an ACK cluster.

 Terway Mode If you set Network Plug-in to Terway, the Terway Mode parameter is available.When you set Terway Mode, you can select or clear Assign One ENI to Each Pod.

 Note To use the Assign One ENI to Each Pod feature, please go to Quota Center.

 - If you select Assign One ENI to Each Pod, an elastic network interface (ENI) is assigned to each pod.

 - If you clear Assign One ENI to Each Pod, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod.

 Service CIDR Set Service CIDR.
 The CIDR block specified by Service CIDR cannot overlap with that of the VPC or those of the existing clusters in the VPC.
 The CIDR block cannot be modified after the cluster is created.
 The Service CIDR block cannot overlap with the pod CIDR block.
 For more information about how to plan CIDR blocks for an ACK cluster, see Plan CIDR blocks for an ACK cluster.
 Configure SNAT Specify whether to configure SNAT rules for the VPC.